craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 	- If you would resist any Lycanthropic compulsions, including triggered, make a Bloodlust Skill Check.
 If you fail, you follow your compulsion anyway.
 	- You may choose to Transform as an Action, but you will be compelled by your Bloodlust as usual.
 - While Transformed...
-	- you are compelled to take the Attack Action on your turn against a creature of the DM's choice
+	- you are compelled by Bloodlust to take the Attack Action on your turn against a creature of the DM's choice
 	- you gain immunity to non-magical and/or non-silvered piercing, slashing and bludgeoning damage
 	- you gain advantage on Perception Checks based on Sound or Smell
 	- you cannot speak